xamarin/mac-samples/CAQuartzComposition/README.md

 There are two menu options you can access from the View menu item.

-* Switch View - which will switch between the to Quartz Compositions
+* Switch View - which will switch between the to Quartz Compositions.
 * Use Filters - which toggles the use of filters being applied to the layer or not.

 Author